LGBTQ rights in Rondônia

 Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the Brazilian state of Rondônia enjoy many of the same legal protections available to non-LGBTQ people.
 Homosexuality is legal in the state, as well as throughout Brazil since 1830.

-Legality of same-sex sexual activity
+Legality

 In 1830, Brazilian Emperor Pedro I sanctioned the Imperial Penal Code, removing all references to sodomy from Brazilian law.

-Recognition of same-sex unions

-On 26 April 2013, the General Inspectorate of Justice of the state of Rondônia published in the Diário da Justiça Eletrônico in April 26, 2013, the Provision 008/2013-CG which provides for the direct qualification for marriage between same-sex and conversion of stable in marriage in the civil registration records of the State of Rondônia.
+On 26 April 2013, the General Inspectorate of Justice of the state of Rondônia published in the Diário da Justiça Eletrônico Provision 008/2013-CG which provides for the direct qualification for marriage between same-sex and conversion of stable in marriage in the civil registration records of the State of Rondônia.

 Discrimination protections

 Rondônia has no specific laws prohibiting discrimination based on sexual orientation or gender identity.
 However, since 2019, both types of discrimination have been criminalized by a ruling by the Brazilian Supreme Federal Court, which equates them with the already existing crime of racism under Brazilian law.

 In 2025, the Federal Public Prosecutor's Office (MPF), the Public Prosecutor's Office of the State of Rondônia (MPRO), the Public Prosecutor's Office of Labor (MPT), the Public Defender's Office of the Union (DPU), and the Public Defender's Office of the State of Rondônia (DPE-RO) signed a document recommending measures to protect the LGBTQ community, such as training on sexual orientation and gender identity for police officers and firefighters and the inclusion of data on the LGBTQ population of Rondônia in official reports.